 - Only the PI may submit the application.

-- Study team members must “agree to participate” before the application can be reviewed.
+- All study team members must “agree to participate” before the application can be reviewed.

 - You must save often when completing your application.
 You may lose your work if you don’t save before navigating to a new page.